All Episodes

 Okay.

-Because the director of national intelligence, James Clapper today, appearing before the Senate Armed Services Committee was asked about this talking point that the Russians handed the election to Donald Trump.
+Now, let me interpret this for you because the director of national intelligence, James Clapper, today, appearing before the Senate Armed Services Committee, was asked about this talking point that the Russians handed the election to Donald Trump.

 And Clapper said, no, we can't say that.